-VII.
-The final stretch (1988-1992)
+FINAL STRETCH (1988-1992)

 WABA's 15th anniversary year, 1987, began a new era.
 The organization was strong and solvent, it had a competent and outspoken Director in Lisa Gurney, a dedicated and experienced Board, and the longevity in the community to be a respected voice in regional transportational planning.